alisw/AliPhysics/PWG/EMCAL/README.txt

-/*! \page READMEemcfw The EMCAL and Jet %Analysis framework
+/*! \page READMEemcfw The EMCAL and Jet analysis framework

 The EMCAL framework consists of several parts: